 The cathedral and tower that mark the skyline in Uzes are part of the deep-rooted religious history of France.
-The cathedral, named for Saint Theodorit, was built in the 12th century, destroyed in the Albigensian Crusade, rebuilt, and destroyed again in the 16th century Wars of Religion.
-Built again in the 17th century, it was stripped out during the French Revolution, then refurbished in it’s neoclassical style in the 18th century.
-The 11th century Romanesque Tour Fenestrelle (“Window Tower”), through all the religious and political fervor, is still intact — although previously two stories taller.
+The cathedral, Saint Theodorit, was built in the 12th century, destroyed in the Albigensian Crusade, rebuilt, and destroyed again in the 16th-century Wars of Religion.
+Built again in the 17th century, it was stripped out during the French Revolution, then refurbished in its neoclassical style in the 18th century.
+Through all the religious and political fervor, the 11th century Romanesque Tour Fenestrelle (“Window Tower”) is still intact — although previously two stories taller.
 The cathedral served as the seat of the Uzes bishopric from the 5th century until 1801.
 It is now a Protestant parish church.
-In the middle of the 16th century, Uzès was the fifth biggest Protestant town in France.
+In the middle of the 16th century, Uzès was the fifth-biggest Protestant town in France.

-The church Saint Etienne d’Uzes has a similar history to Saint Théodorit of being built, destroyed and rebuilt during religious wars in France.
-Renovation of the Baroque-style church that was built in 1764-1774 was started in 2004.
+The church Saint Etienne d’Uzes has a similar history to Saint Théodorit of being built, destroyed, and rebuilt during religious wars in France.
+Renovation of the Baroque-style church built in 1764-1774 was started in 2004.
 Saint Etienne maintains its Greek cross design and curved façade, decorated with fire pots from which flames flow.
 The bell tower that served as the town’s watchtower and defense still stands since the 13th century.
-The interior dome, arches and cornices are original, with stonework made at that time.
+The interior dome, arches, and cornices are original, with stonework made then.
 The church continues to serve a Catholic congregation.

 Uzes was the seat of the bishop’s temporal powers.
-The Bishop’s Tower was used as a tribunal and prison.
+The Bishop’s Tower was then a tribunal and prison.
 This tall, square tower is topped by an octagonal clock tower and belfry, added in the 19th century.

-King’s tower was used as a royal residence, as well as for housing troups.
+King’s tower was used as a royal residence and for housing troops.
 Louis XIII stayed here in July 1629.
 It is said that King Charles hit his head on one of the low doorways in the tower and died from the blow.

 Cinéma Le Capitole

-The cinema in Uzes is a step back into the 40’s with it’s art films, Metropolitan Opera re-broadcasts and season’s newest movies.
+The cinema in Uzes is a step back into the 40s with its art films, Metropolitan Opera re-broadcasts, and the season’s newest movies.
 Can’t you imagine Humphrey Bogart walking down the street?

-Gendarmerie and Uzes police — always on busy and on guard
+Gendarmerie and Uzes police — always on guard